 Ready to learn more about 3D projectors?
 Below I outline how these projectors work, the pros and cons of investing in such technology and the types of glasses you can use to best view 3D images.

-3D projectors are similar to 2D projectors in many ways.
+3D projectors are similar to 2D projectors in many ways, including their problems like noise (we have a solution for that in our guide).
 They typically contain the same hardware options, such as DLP

 The type of data transmittal affects which kind of 3D projector you need.
 3D images are transmitted through the use of one of four format techniques.
 These include frame sequential, frame packing, side-by-side, and checkerboard.